Address Confidentiality Programs

 How is my property value determined?

 Property values are determined in odd-numbered years.
 The Assessor values your property based on actual or market value, and the result is known as the “assessed value”.
 Valuing property according to its market value requires research and analysis of properties that are similar.
 In the odd-numbered years, the Colorado legislature sets the assessed rates for residential and other properties, which is based on a formula that voters approved in the Gallagher Amendment.
 The “assessed value” is currently 7.15% of the actual or market value.

 Market Value x Assessment Rate x Mill Levy = Property Tax

-Residential Property - $100,000 x .0796 x 1 (100mils) =
+Residential Property - $100,000 x .0715 x .1 (100mils) = $715.00

 Commercial Property - $100,000 x .29 x .1 = $2,900.00